packergundo/gentoo-pi/README.md

 visudo, vipw, vigr....vim is now the preferred system editor.
 Use `eselect editor` if you want to revert back to nano.

 If you want to see what I installed: `cat /var/lib/portage/world`.
-Note that both images do have what was current at the time in /usr/portage -- why take the time to redownload it, especially with the tie it can take for a Pi.
+Note that both images do have what was current at the time in /usr/portage -- why take the time to redownload it, especially with the time it can take for a Pi.
 Since the image works best when you use my binary repo, /usr/portage contains what was used for the build on the date of the image.

 pi user is in wheel, wheel can sudo without password. dhcpd will run on boot, as it is designed to run headless.